 The charity constitutes a public benefit entity.
-The financial statements have been prepared in accordance with Accounting and reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard for Smaller Entities published on 16 July 2014, the Financial Reporting Standard for Smaller Entities (FRSSE effective January 2015), the Companies Act 2006 and UK Generally Accepted Practice as it applies from 1 January 2015.
+The financial statements have been prepared in accordance with Accounting and reporting by Charities: Statement of Recommended Practice applicable to charities preparing their accounts in accordance with the Financial Reporting Standard applicable in the UK and Republic of Ireland (FRS102 (effective 1 January 2015), the Financial Reporting Standard 102, the Companies Act 2006 and UK Generally Accepted Practice as it applies from 1 January 2015.

 The financial statements are prepared on a going concern basis under the historical cost convention.
-The financial statements are prepared in sterling which is the functional currency of the charity and rounded to the nearest £.
+The financial statements are prepared in sterling which is the functional currency of the charity and rounded to the nearest $\pounds$ .

-The charitable company has taken advantage of the option provided in SORP (FRSSE 2015) to use headings in the Statement of Financial Activity that are applicable to its operations rather than reporting on an activity basis.
+The charitable company has taken advantage of the option provided in SORP to use headings in the Statement of Financial Activity that are applicable to its operations rather than reporting on an activity basis.